slimbootloader/documentation/source/security/firmware-update.rst

 Firmware Update
 ------------------

-|SPN| implements a secure and power fail-safe firmware update mechanism.
+|SPN| implements a secure and fail-safe firmware update mechanism.

-  * |SPN| image is designed to contain redundant boot components and depends on hardware assisted boot partition switch to support fail-safe update.

-  * Firmware update code is implemented as |SPN| payload.

-  * |SPN| detects firmware update signal and launches firmware udpate payload.

-  * Firmware update code will authenticate the capsule image before proceeding with firmware update.
+  * |SPN| authenticates an update image before proceeding with a firmware update.

-  * Firmware update code maintains a state machine to keep track of the update progress.
-State machine is persistent across power cycles.

-  * |SPN| uses redundant boot partitions to recover and complete firmware update incase of a power failure.

-|SPN| supports independent update of BIOS and CSME regions of IFWI.
-Update of external configuration data is also supported.

-An overview of high level flow is provided below
+  * |SPN| records update progress in non-volatile storage to protect against power failures in all regions/components.

+  * |SPN| updates and boots a backup boot partition before updating a primary partition to protect against boot failures in critical regions/components.

+|SPN| supports the update of the following items, either by themselves or together:

+  * BIOS region

+  * CSME region

+  * Config data component (of BIOS region)

+  * uCode component (of BIOS region)

+  * ACM component (of BIOS region)

+  * Full container (in BIOS region)

+  * Component within a container (in BIOS region)

+The following flow occurs during a firmware update:

-  **Step 1:**  Firmware Update capsule will be copied to designated location.
-This location is configurable through |SPN| configuration options.
+  **Step 1:**  The firmware update capsule is copied to the location specified in |SPN| configuration options.

-  **Step 2:**  Firmware update is triggered from |SPN| shell or from Operating system and followed by system reset.
+  **Step 2:**  The firmware update is triggered from |SPN| shell or from operating system and is followed by system reset.

   **Step 3:**  |SPN| detects firmware update signal and sets platform into firmware update mode.

-  **Step 4:**  Stage 2 code identifies firmware update mode and loads firmware update payload to start update flow.
+  **Step 4:**  After all hardware initializations are complete, |SPN| sees that it is in firmware update mode and loads firmware update payload to start update flow.

-  **Step 5:**  Firmware Update payload gathers capsule image from selected media and verifies capsule data.
-If successful, continues with firmware update
+  **Step 5:**  The firmware update payload gathers capsule image from selected media and verifies it.

-  **Step 6:**  Firmware update payload initializes state machine and identifies the update images in the capsule.
+  **Step 6:**  The firmware update payload initializes state machine and identifies the update images in the capsule.

-  **Step 7:**  Loop through and update each firwmare identified in the capsule image.
+  **Step 7:**  The firmware update payload loops through and updates each firmware identified in the capsule image.
+Specifically:

+    * It records update status after each firmware update.
+    * It resets the system after the firmware update if a region/component requires it.

+    * If updating any redundant regions/components (e.g. BIOS, uCode, etc.), it:

       #.
-Record update status after each firmware update.
+Updates the regions/components on backup partition
       #.
-If the firmware is requesting reset after update, reset the system to continue updating other firmwares in the capsule.
+Sets backup parition as 'active'
       #.
-Slimbootloader firmware update involves the following steps
+Reboots
       #.
-Update partition B
+Boots from backup partition
       #.
-Set partition B as 'active'
+Updates the regions/components on primary partition
       #.
-Reboot
+Sets primary partition as 'active'
       #.
-Boot from partition B
+Reboots

+    * If only updating non-redundant regions/components in BIOS region (e.g. CSME, IPFW, etc.), it:

       #.
-Set partition A as 'active'
+Updates the regions/components
       #.
-Reboot
+Reboots

-    In case of a power failure, firmware update payload will use the state machine to continue from the interrupted state.
+    * In case of a power failure, it will use its state machine to continue from where it left off.

-  **Step 8:**  Once all the firmwares in the capsule are updated.
+  **Step 8:**  The firmware update payload marks the end of the update and returns |SPN| back to normal execution.
+Specifically:

     #.
-Set state machine to init state, which indicates firmware update is completed.
+It sets state machine to done state, which indicates firmware update is completed.
     #.
-Terminate firmware update
+It terminates firmware update.
     #.
-Reset system to continue booting to operating system.
+It resets system to boot to operating system.

 .. _generate-capsule: